shrutikapoor08/devjoke/README.md

 var war; Declaring a war :)

 ***
+Programming Interview

+Interviewer : What type of code do you write ?
+Me : Programming Jokes
+Interviewer : Is it code ?
+Me : Yes Yes , this is the response we get from Joking API.

+***

 #### Question - What will be the name of the movie on a sad developer?